Stock Purchase Agreement

 Stock purchase agreements are signed by both the buyer and seller.
 Electronic signatures are legally valid under the ESIGN Act and UETA for commercial transactions including securities transfers between private parties.

-How Our Stock Purchase Agreement Generator Works
+Stock Purchase Agreement

 What Is a Stock Purchase Agreement?

 A stock purchase agreement (SPA) is a legally binding contract that governs the sale and transfer of ownership shares in a corporation from one or more sellers to a buyer.
 Unlike an asset purchase agreement, which involves the selective acquisition of specific assets and liabilities, a stock purchase transfers the entire corporate entity, including all of its assets, contracts, permits, and liabilities, both known and unknown.
-This comprehensive transfer mechanism makes stock purchases particularly significant because the buyer assumes responsibility for the corporation's complete history, including potential undisclosed liabilities, pending litigation, and tax obligations.
+This broad transfer mechanism makes stock purchases particularly significant because the buyer assumes responsibility for the corporation's complete history, including potential undisclosed liabilities, pending litigation, and tax obligations.

 The structure of a stock purchase agreement is built around several critical components that allocate risk between the parties.
 Representations and warranties are factual statements made by the seller regarding the corporation's financial condition, legal compliance, material contracts, intellectual property, employee matters, and litigation exposure.
 These representations form the basis for the buyer's decision to proceed and create legal remedies if they prove false.
 Indemnification provisions establish the seller's obligation to compensate the buyer for losses arising from breaches of these representations, typically subject to baskets, caps, and survival periods that limit the scope and duration of the seller's exposure.